callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 ---
 {% img left-flow /images/1928/FH-Photo-Eva-Lichtenstein.jpg 50% "Eva Lichtenstein probably in 1928" title:"My Grandmother, Eva Lichtenstein nee Solomons, probably in 1928 when she was 21" %}

-I never met any of my Grandparents.
-This is a photo of Eva Lichtenstein, who was maternal grandmother.
-My dad told me my Mum was Jewish when I was about 9 years old.
-She had always been too scared to mention it to anyone just in case they turned against her.
+This is a photo of Eva Lichtenstein, who was my maternal Grandmother who I never met.
+She is Jewish.
+I learned my Mum was Jewish from my Dad when I was about 9 years old.
+Mum had always been too scared to mention it to anyone just in case they turned against her.

 She was concerned when I ended up in the German half at school designating it as the foreign language for me to learn, rather than French.
-I'm sure she wasn't the only 17 year old Jewish girl from Whitechapel who was 17 at the end of World War 2 and began to learn what had happened to Jews rounded up by the Nazis.
+She was 17 years old in 1945 when World War 2 came to an end.
+She always said she could never go to Germany.

-I can't imagine how that fear may feel.
+I can't imagine how that fear may have felt.

 Now her secret was out, I was full of questions and she was full of stories and a few vague answers.
-She provided quite a few short anecdotes about people and places, but Hannah Solomons, who was her Great Grandmother and Eva Lichtenstein, who was her Mother were the two she missed the most.
+She provided quite a few short anecdotes about people and places, but Hannah Solomons, who was her Great Grandmother and her Mum, Eva Lichtenstein, were the two she missed the most.

 She was an 8 year old girl when Hannah died in January 1937, but she last saw her Mother in 1949 and always wanted to know what happened to her.
 Finding my Grandma was what started me off in Family History research, but I never applied myself as much as I could have done.
 Unfortunately my Mum died in 2004 and never knew what had become of her Mother.